Auction-Based Online Policy Adaptation for Evolving Objectives: Introduction

-\textbf{Challenge I: Enforcing honest bids.} While the auction mechanism treats all policies fairly, the policies must still place honest bid in proportion to their urgency.
-Otherwise, they may learn to overbid and suppress competitors, resulting in suboptimal results.
-To prevent this, we impose penalties during training that scale with the bid values.
-As a consequence, excessive bidding reduces the net return of a policy, thus aligning its incentives with truthful urgency estimation---a policy only bids high when it is sure to receive a reward (when it feeds the cat) or to avoid a penalty (when a cat is close to disappearing).
+\textbf{Challenge I: Enforcing honest bids.} The success of the auction mechanism hinges on the policies faithfully selecting their bid values according to their true urgency.
+But what if policies learn to overbid to suppress competitors?
+This would lead to suboptimal results.
+To prevent this, policies are penalized in proportion to their bid values.
+As a consequence, excessive bidding reduces the net return of a policy, which is the total accumulated rewards minus the total accumulated bidding penalties.
+Under mild assumptions, we prove that our penalty model implements truthful bidding, i.e., policies would bid high only if the earned rewards outweigh the penalties.

-\textbf{Challenge II: Achieving environment awareness.} Effective bidding depends not only on the current state and the local objective, but also on the configuration of competing objectives.
+\textbf{Challenge II: Achieving environment awareness.} Effective bidding not only depends on the current state and the local objective, but also on the objectives of the competing policies.
 For instance, in the cat feeder problem, if two requests are spatially close, their policies need not compete aggressively.
 Conversely, if requests lie in opposite directions, the urgent policy must bid sufficiently high to win.
 To enable such environment-aware bidding, we allow the policies to observe all the objectives, i.e., the policies have information about the global state.
-Additionally, the policies are trained concurrently so that they learn to optimize payoffs in the presence of opponents.

-\textbf{Challenge III: Unbounded objective count.} When policies have to compete with many objectives, providing each with the global state results in a very high dimensional observation space.
-This makes training slow with a standard neural network policy.
-We address this with an attention pooling mechanism that aggregates information about an arbitrary number of competing objectives into a fixed-dimensional representation.
+But a large number of objectives makes the global state vector very big, resulting in sluggish training.
+We equip policies with an \textit{attention pooling} architecture that can extract relevant information from the active objectives into a succinct embedding vector, so that it can be fed as input to the policy.
 Each local policy is equipped with its own pooling module which is co-trained with the policy.

-A bonus of this architecture is that it allows policies to compete with more objectives than those during training, since the pooling mechanism can extract useful features from an arbitrary number of objective states.
+\textbf{Challenge III: Variable objective count.} Recall, we set out to support environments where objectives appear and disappear freely at runtime.
+This feature is automatically incorporated by the attention pooling module, which is a learned component with the ability to generalize against different number of competing objectives than the number seen at training time.
+Regardless of the objective count, the learned policy always receives a fixed-size encoding of the global state of the environment.